Laurie Daley: 1990s

 Following the Grand Final win, Daley was selected, along with six of his Canberra team-mates (Kangaroo captain Meninga, Ricky Stuart, Steve Walters, Brett Mullins and David Furner), to the successful 1994 Kangaroo Tour.
 As the incumbent NSW captain, Daley was selected as the vice-captain on the tour.
 His 1994 tour was a happier one than 1990 with Daley playing in 9 games including all 4 tests on the tour.

 In 1995, Ricky Stuart was preferred for the Canberra captaincy after Meninga's retirement, even though Daley had captained both New South Wales and Australia ahead of Stuart.
 Furthermore, the outbreak of the Super League War and Daley's subsequent support for the rival organisation saw him barred from representative games in 1995, including the World Cup at the end of the season.
 This was despite Daley and other Super League aligned players successfully taking the Australian Rugby League to court in a bid to be eligible for selection.
 While the ARL was forced to consider SL players, they weren't forced to select them, thus players like Daley missed a full year of representative games.
 Nonetheless, Daley was awarded the Raiders' player of the year award in 1995, 1996 and 1997.

 In 1996, Super League players were once again allowed to compete in representative fixtures sanctioned by the ARL, allowing Daley to compete in State of Origin.
-Even though Daley was the incumbent New South Wales captain from 1992-1994, Brad Fittler, who had also been appointed Australian captain in 1995, was retained as NSW captain.
+Even though Daley was the incumbent New South Wales captain from 1992 to 1994, Brad Fittler, who had also been appointed Australian captain in 1995, was retained as NSW captain.
 The following year, the Super League competition was launched, and Daley was appointed to captain the Super League representative teams of both New South Wales and Australia, winning their respective competitions.
 It was also this year Daley became a father, welcoming daughter Jaimee Frances Daley into the world on 27 May.
 In the opening match of the Super League Test series against Great Britain at the end of the 1997 season, The Australian side wore black armbands in memory of Daley's grandmother who'd died two days before.
 He captained the side and scored a hat-trick that match in The Kangaroos' emphatic victory.
-Daley alo scored a try in Australia’s victory in the third and deciding match.
+Daley alo scored a try in Australia's victory in the third and deciding match.

 In 1998, Super League and the Australian Rugby League agreed to combine to launch the National Rugby League competition.
 Daley took over the Canberra captaincy on a full-time basis after Stuart signed with Canterbury in 1999 and was once again named the Raiders' player of the year.
 This was also the year Laurie married his wife Michelle and welcomed their first daughter, Caitlin Rose Daley, on 17 December 1999.
 Although Daley continued to make representative appearances, injuries began to limit his opportunities; and he was forced into retirement in 2000.
 In September of that year, his book, Laurie: Always a Winner was published.